spang-lab/datatomb/README.md

   - `admingroup` name of the group that administers datatomb

 ## Authentification
-Requests must contain a header with a access token issued by the auth server.
-Datatomb validates this token and may cache the result for a certain period of time if successful.
+Requests must contain a header with an access token issued by the auth server. datatomb validates this token and, in later versions, may cache the result for a certain period of time if successful.
 For this time frame, this token is valid.

+For authentication, the header `Authorization: <token>` must be present.
+Note that some datasets may be public and no authentication is necessary to access these.

 ## API endpoints
 Below is prefixed with `/api/v1/`.